Original French fashion pochoir print from 'La Gazette du Bon Ton', 1913, on vergé paper, signed; evening dress by Worth illustrated by Louis Strimpl.

 I will only use your shipping and billing address, and contact information

 Yes!
-LastingAntiques does ship internationally to most countries.
+LastingAntiques ships worldwide.
 Please contact us if a shipping option for your location is not listed.

 Yes!
 Layaway arrangements can be arranged for items over $50.
 Payment can be made over 3 months or less in equal monthly installments with a 30% non-refundable down payment at the time of layaway.
 Installments are invoiced through PayPal.
 Please message for more information.
 Reservations will be considered and honored if the item is purchased within three weeks.